Emergency Operations Policy #701

-1. Emergency operations are under the executive control of the Vice Chancellor for Business Affairs.
+1. Emergency operations are under the executive control of the Vice Chancellor for Finance and Administration.

-2. The Vice Chancellor for Business Affairs will impose all necessary regulations to limit the loss of life or property and preserve the peace and order of the School, which may include, but are not limited to:
+2. The Vice Chancellor for Finance and Administration will impose all necessary regulations to limit the loss of life or property and preserve the peace and order of the School, which may include, but are not limited to:

 a.
 Imposing curfews in all or portions of the campus

 d.
 Closing public access to any building, street, or other public area